capy-language/capy/README.md

 gandalf.age = gandalf.age + 1;
 ```

-Types can also be created with the `distinct` keyword, which creates a new type with the same underlying semantics of it's sub type.
+Types can also be created with the `distinct` keyword, which creates a new type with the same underlying semantics of its sub type.

 ```cpp
 Seconds :: distinct i32;